 This post is a collaboration with the Substack podcast and newsletter Peking Hotel, hosted by Liu He (何流), which publishes bilingual oral histories of China experts around the world.
-Subscribe on your favorite podcast platform, including Apple Podcasts or Spotify, or listen to selectively syndicated episodes here at China Books Review.
+Subscribe on your favorite podcast platform for more, or listen to selectively syndicated episodes here at China Books Review.

 I sat on the train from Stanford to Berkeley, reading Orville Schell’s 1984 book To Get Rich Is Glorious.
 Vivid details of China in the 1980s jumped out from the page.
 At a military shooting range, the People’s Liberation Army escorted European and American tourists to shoot rifles.
 In a dimly lit bar, men and women removed their Mao suits and danced disco arm-in-arm.
 Diagonally across from the Mausoleum of Mao Zedong on Tiananmen square, a KFC restaurant suddenly opened, presenting a rival to Maoism.